My-projects-Files/Mark-2-Cyber-security/Tools-of-the-trend/Database/README.md

         EX: SELECT employee-id, device-id
             FROM employees
             ORDER BY employee-id , device_id;
+- WHERE ---> It indicates the condition for a filter.

+        # To Get the colums that present in USA. we can use

+        EX: SELECT *
+            FROM employees
+            WHERE office = 'USA';

+- LIKE ---> It is an operator used with "WHERE" to search for pattern in a column.

+        # here we are looking for values that starts with EAST

+        EX: SELECT *
+            FROM employees
+            WHERE office LIKE 'EAST%';
+-
 ### Filter:
 The Filtering is one of the most powerful feature of SQL. it is the process of selecting data that match a certain condition.